 40 W. Higgins Rd., South Barrington | (847) 428-6727

-Great fun for all ages, this farm is open through October 31, seven days a week.
+Opens September 19, this farm is open through October 31, seven days a week.
 Wagon rides are included in Animal Land Admission.
-There are various other activities including a corn maze, animal rides, and a pumpkin eating dinosaur, as well as an on-site restaurant, Red Barn Cafe & Bakery, and a harvest market.
-See website for full pricing.
+There are various other activities, including a corn maze, animal rides, and a pumpkin eating dinosaur, as well as an on-site restaurant, Red Barn Cafe & Bakery, and a harvest market.
+See the website for full pricing.
 Read Tracy’s 2016 review.

 Kroll’s Fall Harvest Farm